lafriedel/100-days-of-code/log.md

 **Thoughts**: I'm so incredibly frustrated.
 This is my first big annoying bug in any of my projects.

 **Link to Work:** [Wikipedia Search](https://codepen.io/lafriedel/pen/VQdZqw)

+### R1D46: 2/24/18

+**Today's Progress**: I needed a break from that bug, so I decided to visit something on my to-do list: reading more in-depth about HTML hierarchy and semantic HTML.
+I worked on a practice page for this.

+**Thoughts**: It's nice to take a break from a problem that's bugging me.